Aussul/Aussul_Average/README.md

 * add orders:

-	you can add orders to this program in tow way:
+	you can add orders to this program in tthis way:

     * Manual.
     * Import csv: support (Binance , Kucoin) only, (you can add support other exchange not supported see FAQ).